 Blow a trumpet in Zion, and sound an alarm on My holy mountain!
 Let all the inhabitants of the land tremble, for the day of the Lord is coming; surely it is near, a day of darkness and gloom, a day of clouds and thick darkness.
 As the dawn is spread over the mountains, so there is a great and mighty people. . . .
 A fire consumes before them and behind them a flame burns.
 The land is like the garden of Eden before them but a desolate wilderness behind them, and nothing at all escapes them.
 Their appearance is like the appearance of horses; and like war horses, so they run.
 With a noise as of chariots they leap on the tops of the mountains . . . like a mighty people arranged for battle.
 Before them the people are in anguish; all faces turn pale.
 They run like mighty men, they climb the wall like soldiers; and they each march in line, nor do they deviate from their paths. . . .
 They march everyone in his path . . . .
 Before them the earth quakes . . .

 In Joel 2:8-10 Joel describes an army so vast that its march shakes the earth: “They march everyone in his path . . . .
 Before them the earth quakes . . .”
-In other words, earthquakes in apocalyptic literature is often the result of an army so numerous that the synchronized march of its soldiers seems to shake the earth.
+Similar language is found concerning the Babylonian assault on the Philistines: “The people will cry out; all who dwell in the land will wail at the sound of the hooves of galloping steeds, at the noise [quaking (seismos)] of enemy chariots and the rumble of their wheels (Jeremiah 47:2-3).
+In other words, earthquakes in apocalyptic literature is often the result of an army so numerous that the synchronized march of its soldiers and the reverberation of the wheels of their chariots seem to shake the earth.

 Naturally this army causes the people of a fortified city to “tremble” or shake in fear (Joel 2:1).
 Though earth can be used in a global sense, throughout the Bible earth often just represents the people of a particular city or kingdom (Isaiah 1:1-3; 24-27).
 See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.
 The shaking of the earth in apocalyptic language seems to poetically describe the trembling fear of the people in the earth or land of God’s wrath at the approach of an unbeatable army.
 In other words, more than just the literal shaking of the earth due to seismic activity, the shaking of the earth in apocalyptic imagery is a poetic description of the earth or kingdom of God’s wrath trembling or shaking in fear at the coming of God’s punishing army: “They march everyone in his path . . . .
 Before them the earth [kingdom] quakes [trembles or shakes in fear] . . .”
 (Joel 2:2-10) Another clear example in which people are said to shake or tremble in fear at the sight or possible approach of an invading army is found in Isaiah 7:2: “Now the house of David was told, ‘Aram has allied itself with Ephraim’; so the hearts of Ahaz and his people were shaken, as the trees of the forest are shaken by the wind.”